35+ Interesting Facebook Video Statistics 2023 That You Must Know

 The popularity of videos on the platform can be gauged by the fact that around 46% of Facebook users are on Facebook to watch videos.
 This is the third most-cited reason.
 Most of them still prefer to watch photos.

-While live video sessions on Facebook can be of usually few minutes, not many know that they can go on for up to 8 hours.
+While live video sessions on Facebook can usually be usually few minutes, not many know that they can go on for up to 8 hours.
 This is a considerable amount of time and can be used to live telecast any show or event.

 #8.
 20% of Facebook videos are live.